gogins/cloud-5/BUILD.md

 to Strudel head:

  1. Add `strudel-addons/csoundac/` to the Strudel tree.
-This is done automatically by `npm run build-repl`.
+This is done automatically by `pnpm run build-repl`.
  2. Patch `strudel/website/src/Repl.jsx` to import csoundac.
 There is a Python script that npm will use to make this patch.
 If this quits working, change the `patch-strudel.py` script as required.